What's Best, a GED® or High School Diploma?

 People with a high school diploma or equivalent make $480,000 more in their lifetime than people without one.
 That averages out to $12,000 a year more income for you.
 Not a bad raise!

 A diploma will help you get a better job.
-Employers would rather hire someone who has the basic skills to pass the GED test, HiSET exam, or TASC test than someone who doesn't.
+Employers would rather hire someone who has the basic skills to pass the GED test or HiSET exam than someone who doesn't.
 The graduate has the fortitude to successfully finish a difficult exam.
 An HSE certificate is not a small thing (but it doesn't have to be hard)!

 You can get an HSE diploma quickly and inexpensively.
 Most community colleges offer a low-cost or free class, and there are excellent GED classes online.